georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

   <img src="/img/posts/fraud_prod/ss/precision.png" />
 </p>

 Just like in school, a score (grade) of 100 is optimal, but if not, the closer to 100 the better, the closer to 0 the worst.
+The Logistic Regression model has a presicion score of 62.22% which is good but not great.

 **Recall** -
 A recall score is the converse of precision and if you add to the two together they equal (or should) 100%.
 The recall score is how well the model did in labeling fraud claims as fraud.
 Again, using this project as an example, you would take the total number of times the model CORRECTLY predicted a fraud was a fraud (**True Positive** (TP))) and divide it by the total number of times the model CORRECTLY predicted a fraud was a fraud (**Total Positive** (TP)) + the total number of time the model INCORRECTLY predicted it was a non-fraud when it was actually a fraud (**False Negative** (FN)).